-The Muse Pandora laser has an overall rating of Class 4.
-Class 4 lasers have the capabiblity to damage eyes, burn skin and start fires.
+The Muse Galvo laser has an overall rating of Class 4.
+Class 4 lasers have the capability to damage eyes, burn skin, and start fires.
+Safety goggles must be wore when in operation.

 Follow these Safety Guidelines at all times: